 Overall, this protest was successful in mobilizing the masses and nurturing their militancy.
 The masses are not lacking at all – they are capable, courageous, daring, and militant.
 Even in small doses, this is everything.
 It is up to us to organize and harness this energy and bravery and turn it against their ultimate enemy, which is capitalism-imperialism.

-We believe that the Unidades de Defensa Populares Revolucionarias are a step forward in the right direction.
-It is not enough to act after ICE has kidnapped someone.
+We believe that it is not enough to act after ICE has kidnapped someone.
 We do not mind holding fundraisers or events, but we know that they are not enough and it is difficult to provide the families with all of the resources they need, however hard we try.